What is eCommerce A/B Testing?

 eCommerce A/B testing mirrors the scientific method and helps businesses isolate individual elements that influence results.
 Once brands identify a winning set, they can apply their findings for remaining users and future marketing materials.

-Overall, this eCommerce testing process creates an ongoing cycle of optimization and contributes to smarter marketing decisions.
+Overall, this testing process creates an ongoing cycle of optimization and, with the use of A/B testing tools, contributes to smarter marketing decisions.

-With advances in eCommerce and marketing technology, brands can a/b test almost any asset.
+With advances in eCommerce and marketing technology, brands can A/B test almost any asset.
 However, we’ve seen that a few specific areas are particularly well suited for testing.
+When it comes to your eCommerce website and email marketing strategy, there is always something that can be A/B tested.

 Evaluate heading, button, form and image placement.
 Each of these elements contributes to the overall user experience and can either help or hurt the purchase process.